 Do I have to go to court?

-It is likely that you will have to go to some type of hearing in front of a judge, even if your divorce process is straightforward.
-This may occur in a courtroom or in a judge’s office.
-Going in front of a judge may feel a little intimidating at first, but your family lawyer Collin County TX clients respect can be at your side.
-He or she can help prepare you for the hearing and make you feel more at ease.
+It is more than likely that you will be required to go to some type of hearing in front of a judge, even if your divorce process is straightforward.
+Going in front of a judge may feel a little intimidating at first.
+With a Collin County TX family lawyer, the legal community respects from Scroggins Law Group at your side, you will have the confidence you need when entering the courtroom.
+We will prepare you for the hearing; making you feel more at ease and reducing any undue stress during this trying time.

 How will our assets be divided?